Ahmed1492/shopping-react-app/README.md

 ## Technologies Used

-- React.js**: For building the user interface.
+- React.js: For building the user interface.
-- Sass (SCSS)**: For styling the application.
+- Sass (SCSS): For styling the application.
-- React Router**: For navigation between pages.
+- React Router: For navigation between pages.
 - State Management: useContext .
 - API/Data .
-- React Router**: For navigation between pages.
+- React Router: For navigation between pages.
 -

 ## Installation